Dickinson-COMP-491-492/website/docs/07-gitActivity.md

       don't care about the security of your GitHub repositories.
     - When choosing the scopes or permissions for the token, select the "repo" option and leave everything else unchecked.
-    - The random string highlighted in green is your PAT.
-Copy this and save it somewhere secure. __Note that you will not be able to see your PAT in GitHub after it is created.__ Treat it the same way you would treat any other password.
+    - The random string highlighted in green is your PAT. __Copy this and save it somewhere secure because you will not be able to see your PAT again after it is created.__ Treat it the same way you would treat any other password.
 Anyone who knows this PAT has full access to your GitHub repositories.